CrisC3/TechBlog/README.md

 ## Contributing
 This is open source project.
 Feel free to contribute😊.
-Currently, the application is still work in progress.
+Currently, the application is still in development.

 ## Tests
 Run "npm start" or "node server.js" in the PowerShell/Bash.